-In Flames would make themselves one of the most recognized figures in Melodic Death Metal, often referred to as the Gothenburg sound that they and others from their area sold.
-With the founding line-up of Mikael Stanne (vocals), Jesper Strömblad (guitar), Carl Naslund (guitar), Glenn Ljungström (guitar) and Johan Larsson (bass/back. vocals) their debut, Lunar Strain (1994), would perfect their style.
+n Flames would make themselves one of the most recognized figures in melodic death metal, often referred to as the "Gothenburg" sound that they and others from their area sold.
+With the founding line-up of Mikael Stanne (vocals), Jesper Strömblad (guitar), Carl Naslund (guitar), Glenn Ljungström (guitar) and Johan Larsson (bass/backing vocals) their debut, Lunar Strain (1994), would perfect their style.
 Subterranean EP followed in 1995 with Henke Forss as guest vocalist, along with Daniel Erlandsson on drums.
-But only Strömblad and Larsson remained there-after to recruit Anders Fridén on voc als, and the string section now featuring Glenn Ljungström (guitar), Björn Gelotte (drums, but was also able to play guitar) for The Jester Race in 1996, and album that proved to be very successful and became a big hit across Europe and Japan.
+But only Strömblad and Larsson remained there-after to recruit Anders Fridén on vocals, and the string section now featuring Glenn Ljungström (guitar), Björn Gelotte (drums, but was also able to play guitar) for The Jester Race in 1996, and album that proved to be very successful and became a big hit across Europe and Japan.
 Several gigs and a festival tour with Samael, Kreator and Grip Inc. followed.

 In 2005, their self-produced album, Come Clarity arrived.
 That same year, the band released Used and Abused: In Live We Trust, a box set of material filmed and recorded throughout various live performances during 2004.
 A bonus DVD of In Flames playing all the songs in a rehearsal studio was also released.

 In 2007, the band were featured on the Gigantour 3 North American tour with Megadeth, Children of Bodom, Job for a Cowboy, and High on Fire.

 Their ninth studio album, A Sense of Purpose (2008), followed.